 Lisa Hagan Books is an independent publishing company dedicated to serving the author first and foremost.
-We are distributed nationally - through the International Publishing Group's Small Press United - to bookstores, libraries, e-retailers and special markets.
+We are distributed nationally - through Baker & Taylor - to bookstores, libraries, e-retailers and special markets.

 Authors are carefully matched to the right designer and editor to create the best, collaborative, creative team.
 Each book has specific requirements as it moves through production and we meet those needs.
 Simultaneously, the author will build a launch plan under our guidance that we will assist in executing pre-publication, at publication, and into the future, defining ongoing strategies for the longest selling life possible.